-This full year (2 credit) course is the second half of a 2-year program and intensifies, follows through and elaborates on material covered in Automotive Systems Technology 1.
+This full year (2 credit) course meets every day.
+It is the second half of a 2-year program and intensifies, follows through and elaborates on material covered in Automotive Systems Technology 1.
 The curriculum subscribes to the training certification program of ASE.
 Students study: Safety including Hybrids and SRS (Safety Restraints Systems); General Engine and Repair; Engine Performance; Electrical and Electronic Systems; Heating and Air Conditioning; Manual Drivetrains and Axles; Automatic Transmissions/Transaxles; and Employability Skills.
-Students will receive NH State Inspection and Emissions Testing Training.
+Students will receive NH State Inspection and Emissions Testing training.
 The program is aligned with the NATEF certified automotive programs of the NH Community College system.

-Prerequisite: Successful completion of Automotive Systems Technology I with a minimum grade of 80 (which corresponds with ASE Standards) and permission from the CTE director.
+PREREQUISITE(S): Successful completion of Automotive System Technology 1 with a minimum grade of 80 (which corresponds with ASE standards) and permission from the CTE Director.